The Gilis are three small islands (between 1 and 1.5kms wide), separated by channels of less than 1km in Kambal Bay within 1km of the coast of Lombok.

 Some operators offer surfing and kite surfing and may have a stand up paddle that you can muck around on.
 Often impromptu games of beach volley ball, handball or soccer are organised.

 Apart from diving and snorkelling, many travellers go to the Gilis for a bit of down time.
-So take a book, or the e-Quivalent, and spend some time just enjoying the sunset with a Bintang.
+So grab a book and spend some time just enjoying the sunset with a Bintang.

 There are three operators running boats from Padang Bai to the Gilis.
 These companies have their schedules on their websites:

 The trip is just over an hour to two hours depending on route and conditions.
 Some boats stop at Lombok on the way, while others don’t.
-One departs, additionally, from Serangan near Jimbaran.
-Not all boats stop at Gili Meno either.
 Transfers to Padang Bai are typically included, but there may be a surcharge if you are a bit remote.
 Definitely do your research and buy a ticket in advance – if you want to turn up and go – otherwise you could be hanging around in the organised chaos that is Padang Bai.
 It can be a bit of a free-for-all at the islands too, as there is no jetty, you wade ashore.

 However, rest assured, the Gilis are definitely worth the effort – it’s a very chilled place once you’re there.